 A: The Rural Development 538 Program provides a loan guarantee.
 Unless the property is assisted by other federal subsidies, properties financed using the 538 Program should be able to use the standard HTC Lease Addendum.

-Q: Is the owner/manager permitted to establish a minimum income for Section 8 applicants?
+Q: Is the owner or manager permitted to establish a minimum income for Section 8 applicants?

 - No applicant is rejected simply because they possess a Section 8 voucher; and

 - The minimum income limit is applied to all applicant households and is clearly outlined in the property's resident selection plan.